Our MSIS program makes you a tech expert in the tech capital of the world with its project-based curriculum.

-However, you are required to submit a scanned transcript file for each school you attended – and the additional WES evaluation (if you’ve attended an international school).
+You are required to order an official transcript file from BusinessCAS for each school you attended – and the additional WES evaluation (if you’ve attended an international school).
 These will be uploaded to complete your application (only file types accepted are: pdf, doc, or .docx).
 You will be instructed in the online application when each document needs to be uploaded.

 Do I need to have my foreign transcript evaluated?
 What if it’s already in English?

 Yes.
 Applicants with degrees from international institutions are required to have their official transcripts evaluated by WES.org.
 This is required for all international degrees, even if the transcript is printed in English.
 We require course-by-course, cumulative GPA, and U.S. degree equivalency ICAPS evaluation (electronic delivery).
 No exceptions are made.